SaschaDoerflein/PythonMathTutorials/README.md

 # PythonMathTutorials
 A bunch of tutorials and explanations for numerics and there representation in Python

+Note: Advanced rendering is only possible when you click on the top right corner of each ipython notebook file.
+Just the nbviewer can render all html source code!

 # Index
 0 [Basic Python programming ](https://github.com/SaschaDoerflein/PythonMathTutorials/blob/master/0%20Basics/0%20Basic%20Python%20programming.ipynb)